Extraordinary Ministers Of Holy Communion

 The Office for Worship has prepared the following guidelines for Extraordinary Ministers of Holy Communion serving during Sunday Mass, as well as other Eucharistic celebrations. *View Spanish guidelines here.

-The purpose of these guidelines is to provide some general observations and principles on this important ministry of the Church.
-For a smooth functioning of this ministry, the needs of the faith community must be taken into account.
+The purpose of these guidelines is to provide some observations and principles on this important ministry of the Church.
 These guidelines define the contents of the liturgical law on this matter, the demands of a good Eucharistic liturgy, and the expectations of the universal and local Church.

 MINISTRY OF HOLY COMMUNION